Sigrid Thornton: Film and television

 1986 saw Thornton appear in war film The Lighthorsemen, the TV adaptation of Nevil Shute's novel The Far Country, with Gary Sweet, Peter Phelps and Jon Blake.
 The same year, she appeared in period drama miniseries Great Expectations: The Untold Story, upon which she also served as Associate Producer.
-In 1987, she starred opposite Michael York in the miniseries The Far Country, based on the novel of the same name by Neville Shute, and the film Slate, Wyn & Me as school teacher Blanche McBride, opposite Martin Sacks and Simon Burke.
+In 1987, she starred opposite Michael York in the miniseries The Far Country, based on the novel of the same name by Nevil Shute, and the film Slate, Wyn & Me as school teacher Blanche McBride, opposite Martin Sacks and Simon Burke.

 In 1988, Thornton starred once again as Jessica in The Man from Snowy River II, the sequel to the original film.
-A syndication of All the Rivers Run, The Man from Snowy River and The Man from Snowy River II brought her to a wider international audience, and she became the first Australian actress to be offered a lead role in a US network prime time drama series, Paradise., appearing as Amelia Lawson from 1988 to 1991.
+A syndication of All the Rivers Run, The Man from Snowy River and The Man from Snowy River II brought her to a wider international audience, and she became the first Australian actress to be offered a lead role in a US network prime time drama series, Paradise, appearing as Amelia Lawson from 1988 to 1991.
 The role won her a Western Heritage Cowboy Hall of Fame award in 1999.

 In 1992, Thornton starred in the film Over the Hill directed by George T. Miller and co-starring Olympia Dukakis.
-In 1996, she appeared in Love in Ambush directed by Carl Shultz.
+In 1996, she appeared in Love in Ambush directed by Carl Schultz.

 Thornton starred in the Australian television series SeaChange from 1998 to 2000, as Laura Joy Gibson, alongside David Wenham and Tom Long.
 She was made to audition four times before she was cast.
 The role won her a 2000 Logie Award for Most Outstanding Actress.

 Thornton played Susan in 2002 Australian thriller The Pact opposite Peter O’Brien, Robert Mammone and Essie Davis.
 In 2003, she appeared in Mittens directed by Emma Freeman.
 In 2004, she played a geneticist in a four-episode arc on legal drama MDA.
 She shaved her head for her role as ovarian cancer-stricken artist, Lola in the 2005 telemovie Little Oberon.
 The following year, she hosted the Nine Network's Logie Award-winning 2006 health and lifestyle program What's Good For You.